 - Production the simple way: docker-compose

-- The new contender: Using Docker Swarm
+- Using Docker Swarm

 This workshop is targeted at developers and systems engineers who are new to Docker, but have experience in writing Linux shell scripts.